 - Edges are aligned differently due to dissimilar stitching algorithms used.

-- Differences in resolution/image quality are based on OUR conversion processes to put them into the same HoloBuilder.com environment and are NOT representative for the capturing tools themselves!
+- Differences in resolution/image quality are based on OUR conversion processes to put them into the same HoloBuilder.com environment and are NOT representative of the capturing tools themselves!

-These variations may (amongst other things) originate from differences in the user interface for the caption process.
-Because of the fundamentally differently “feeling” while capturing the image we want to show you both interfaces using Google’s and bubb.li’s video tutorials:
+These variations may (amongst other things) originate from differences in the user interface for the captioning process.
+Because of the fundamentally different “feeling” while capturing the image we want to show you both interfaces using Google’s and bubb.li’s video tutorials:

 The differences that influence the results continue in the processing procedure:

 Google Photo Sphere Camera app immediately starts it’s algorithms locally on your smartphone while bubb.li starts to upload your “raw” images into their cloud, where they are being processed.
 These different approaches and probably also different stitching algorithms used could be one reason for differences in the alignment of edges in the images.